BritainSmith/job-hopper-mvp/docs/BRANCH_PROTECTION_SETUP.md

 ## 🎯 **Recommended Configuration**

-For solo projects where you can't approve your own PRs, use this setup with code owner overrides:
+For solo projects where you can't approve your own PRs, use this setup with **0 required approvals**:

 ### **Branch Protection Rules**

 #### **For `main` branch:**
 ```
 ✅ Require a pull request before merging
-✅ Require approvals: 1
+✅ Require approvals: 0 (for solo development)
-✅ Dismiss stale PR approvals when new commits are pushed
 ✅ Require status checks to pass before merging:
    - CI/CD Pipeline
    - PR Quality Check